klesteb/XAS/README.md

 This system is cross platform capable.
 It will run under Windows as well as Unix like environments without a code rewrite.
-This allows you to write your code once and run it where ever.
+This allows you to write your code once and run it wherever.

 This code is based on a production system that has been running for over 10 years.
 It incorporates the accumulated knowledge of running a